 You can, but there is a better way.
 Here is a tip to save you time and money.
-Instead of visiting the T.D. office twice, you can complete the transaction with an officially recognized scraping company.
+Instead of visiting the T.D. office twice, you can complete The transaction with an officially recognized scraping company.
 Then with the scrapping certificate provided by the scrapping company.
 Then visit the T.D. office – ONCE, within 15 days.
-This way you can complete both the cancelation of a vehicle and the reservation of the license number in one visit.
+This way you can complete both the cancellation of a vehicle and the reservation of the license number in one visit.

 Documents you need: